Green ecommerce, or eco-friendly ecommerce, refers to the practice of selling products online using methods that limit the impact on the environment.

 Get a free new domain and 60% off their web hosting with our Green Geeks special offer code.
 The discount is auto-applied.

 Environmentally friendly shipping is a large part of green ecommerce.
+Providing eco-friendly packaging is another way your customers will know that you are committed to limiting your environmental impact.

 There are some great videos on Youtube where business owners describe which materials they use to ship items in a more sustainable and eco-friendly manner.